colibrishin/sopoware-panoptes/README.md

 ###### Computer Enginnering, Daejeon University

 ## What is this?
-This repository is dedicated to our project, '_단일 보드 컴퓨터와 인공지능을 연계한 공유 킥보드 인도주행 경고 시스템_', includes scripts for training a deep learning model and deploying and running it in Jetson Nano.
+This repository is dedicated to our project, '_A sidewalk warning system with single board computer and deep learning for shared kickboard_', includes scripts for training a deep learning model and deploying and running it in Jetson Nano.
 As a semantic segmentation model, MobileNetV3-Small is used.

 ## Requirments
 * Tensorflow 2.4.1